covid19-dash/covid-dashboard/text_block.md

 For a deeper explanation of how exponential growth relates to epidemics, see [this video](https://www.youtube.com/watch?v=Kas0tIxDvrg).

 One way to understand how smaller increments can lead to drastic changes in terms of exponentiation, is to consider the difference in values between 1<sup>1000</sup> and (1.01)<sup>1000</sup>.
 1<sup>1000</sup> is still 1, but (1.01)<sup>1000</sup> is ~ 20,960!
 This is why social distancing is such a crucial measure of prevention against the spread of COVID-19.
-For more inisghts, see [reproduction number](https://en.wikipedia.org/wiki/Basic_reproduction_number).
+For more insights, see [reproduction number](https://en.wikipedia.org/wiki/Basic_reproduction_number).

 ### The growth rate is not only a property of the virus